PapathanasiouIoannis/ML_Classification_NS/Bachelor_Thesis/src/visualize/visualize.md

 *   A set of random seeds is selected.
 *   The `worker_get_plot_curve` module is invoked in parallel to generate high-resolution$P-\epsilon$grids for both Hadronic and Quark models.
 *   The curves are plotted on a log-log scale.
-*   The theoretical limits are overlaid to verify that no generated model violates causality (crosses the$P=\epsilon$line).
+*   The theoretical limits are overlaid to verify that no generated model violates causality (crosses the $P=\epsilon$ line).

 ## plot_stability_window.py